mnsami/minasami.com/_pages/about.md

 - Tailwind CSS & Bootstrap
 - Modern JavaScript (ES6+)

-### 📚 Technical Expertise Areas
+### 📚 Areas of Focus
-1. **Scalable Backend Architecture** - Designing systems that handle millions of requests
+1. **Backend Architecture** - Designing scalable systems and APIs
-2. **API Development** - RESTful services for internal teams and external customers
+2. **API Development** - Building RESTful services for various use cases
-3. **Database Optimization** - Query tuning, indexing strategies, performance monitoring
+3. **Database Optimization** - Query tuning, indexing, and performance monitoring
-4. **Cloud Infrastructure** - AWS deployment, cost optimization, security best practices
+4. **Cloud Infrastructure** - AWS deployment and DevOps practices
 5. **Code Quality** - Writing maintainable, testable, and well-documented code

 ## Development Philosophy

 In my work, I embrace the Agile Scrum methodology and believe in the power of active communication within a team.
 I'm a firm advocate for pragmatic solutions, but I also prioritize code quality and maintainability to ensure long-term success.

-## Mentorship & Collaboration

-As I embark on this mentorship journey, I bring a wealth of experience, a deep passion for teaching, and an unwavering commitment to nurturing the next generation of software engineers.
-My approach to mentorship goes beyond knowledge transfer; it's about inspiring creativity, fostering a love for the craft, and empowering mentees to achieve excellence.

 ## 🤝 How I Can Help You

 ### 💼 Technical Consulting
-Are you facing challenges with:
-- Scaling your backend infrastructure?
-- Optimizing slow database queries?
+I can help with:
+- Backend architecture and scaling challenges
+- Database optimization and query performance
-- Migrating legacy PHP applications?
+- Legacy PHP application migration
-- Setting up CI/CD pipelines?
+- CI/CD pipeline setup
-- AWS architecture decisions?
+- AWS infrastructure decisions

-I provide expert consultation to solve complex backend challenges and improve your development workflow.
+I provide consultation to help solve backend challenges and improve development workflows.

 ### 👨‍🏫 Software Engineering Mentorship
-Perfect for developers who want to:
-- **Level up** from Junior to Mid-level or Mid to Senior
-- **Master** backend development with PHP/Symfony or Node.js
-- **Learn** cloud deployment and DevOps practices
-- **Improve** code quality and architectural thinking
-- **Prepare** for technical interviews

-I offer personalized 1-on-1 mentorship sessions tailored to your goals.
+I offer 1-on-1 mentorship sessions for developers looking to advance their careers, learn backend development, or improve their technical skills.
+Learn more about my [mentorship program](/mentorship/).

-### 🎓 What My Mentees Say

-> *"Mina's guidance helped me understand complex architectural patterns I struggled with for months.
-His real-world examples made everything click."*
-> — **Former Mentee, Now Senior Developer**

-> *"The code review sessions were invaluable.
-I learned to think about maintainability and scalability from day one."*
-> — **Mid-level Developer, 3 years experience**

 ## Let's Work Together